 Following a very successful launch of IARS training in February, on 14 April the women of the Abused No More project held another workshop on Gender Sensitivity in the Asylum Process at the Refugee Council’s Head Office in East London.

-The 99% Campaign is recruiting a group of young people aged 16-25 to develop and design their very own youth-focused magazine
+The 99% Campaign is recruiting a group of young people aged 16-25 to develop and design their very own youth-focused magazine.
+We are looking for young bloggers, illustrators, photographers, aspiring film-makers to advocate passionately for youth issues.

 New research evidence will be presented at the expert seminar entitled “Sexual Abuse in the church and other institutional settings” that will be taking place on 10th and 11th April in Bilbao, Spain.